Tag Archive for: invisible dog fence training

 Understanding Nervous Dogs and Dog Fence Training

 Every dog has a unique personality.
 Some are bold and curious, while others are more cautious.
 Nervous dogs often react to new sounds, sensations, or environments, so training nervous dogs to a dog fence must be gradual and reassuring.
 Our system allows you to set the tone for each session, focusing on calm voice cues, gentle encouragement, and short, positive experiences.
+When training young dogs to the system it is important to take the training slowly at the correct age.
+If you are looking to add a young dog to a dog fence system read our comprehensive blog on training a puppy to the dog fence.

 Our Gentle Dog Fence Training Approach